A young Black man sitting on the ground in the park and staring into the camera.

 Liquid**: 1mg in 1ml

-*Some melatonin tablets are modified-release, meaning the medicine gets into your body more slowly over a few hours.
+*Some melatonin tablets are modified-release, meaning the medicine is released into your body more slowly over a few hours.

 There are other strengths and preparations available, including capsules, but they need to be ordered specially by the pharmacist.